dasilvaa10/mlVAR00/readME.md

     ## freldis 0.05466549 2.538301       NaN

 ## Compare the test-statistics from the imputed data to the complete dataset
 In this 3 variable model we are looking at 21 different associates in total over 3 different networks (9 temporal, 6 contemporaneous, 6 between-subject).
-We can see that the conclusions drawn would be the exact same in the imputed data relative to the complete data in 20/21 pairings, the only expection being a weak temporal relationship where "fwkdis" predicts "fwkstrs" dissapearing.
+We can see that the conclusions drawn would be the exact same in the imputed data relative to the complete data in 20/21 pairings, the only expection being a weak temporal relationship where "fwkdis" predicts "fwkstrs" disappearing.

 ``` r
 completeData <- mlVAR00(dat = simData, scale = TRUE, variables = vars, ID = "id", temporal = "correlated", contemporaneous = "correlated")